Some of the information on this page may have been temporarily changed by governments and courts in response to Coronavirus.

 How is the amount of child support calculated?

-You can get child support through a child support order if:
+You can get a child support order if:

-- You are divorced or legally separated and you have physical custody of the child (that means, the child lives with you most of the time).
+- You are divorced or legally separated and the child lives with you most of the time.

-- You live with the other parent but the other parent refuses to help with the child’s expenses.
+- You live with the other parent but they refuse to help with the child’s costs.

-- You are caring for a child as a foster parent.
-Both parents can be ordered to pay child support.
+- You are a foster parent.
+The court can order the child’s parents to pay child support.